marionebl/jenkins-project-cli/readme.md

-  "host": "https://jenkins-host.tld",   // jenkins instance to use "group": "jenkins-group",             // jenkins group to use "directory": "configuration/jenkins", // directory to save project config.xmls to "default": "jenkins-cli",             // project name to default to "projects": [                         // project names to execute subcommands for
+  "host": "https://jenkins-host.tld",   // jenkins instance to use "group": "jenkins-group",             // jenkins group to use "directory": "configuration/jenkins", // directory to save project config.xmls to "default": "jenkins-project-cli",             // project name to default to "projects": [                         // project names to execute subcommands for
-    "jenkins-cli",
+    "jenkins-project-cli",
-    "jenkins-cli-publish",
+    "jenkins-project-cli-publish",
-    "jenkins-cli-test"
+    "jenkins-project-cli-test"
   ]
 }
 ```